 There are many different types of soft skills training, ranging from management and leadership skills to communication training.

-Management and leadership skills training
+1. Management and leadership skills training

 Whether you're looking to take the next step into the executive suite or just be a good example for your team, leadership training can be a powerful tool to help you get there.
-Providing these trainings to your next class of managers will also set them up for success.
+Providing these pieces of training to your next class of managers will also set them up for success.

-Communication and conflict management training
+2. Communication and conflict management training

 To do well, teams need to communicate efficiently and without problems getting out of hand.
 Communication and conflict resolution training can boost a team's EQ (emotional intelligence) and contribute to a drama-free workplace.

-Customer service training
+3. Customer service training